FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

 Manage service logic
 ====================

-There 3 operations that can be done on a service logic:
+There are three operations that can be done on a service logic:

     - create a new service logic

     - delete an old and no more used service logic

-    - see the set of available service logic
+    - retrieve the set of available service logics

 You can create a new service logic calling service_logic in the rcm master
 instance: